stride3d/stride-docs/en/manual/animation/procedural-animation.md

 In some cases, this creates more effective and efficient animations.
 For example, imagine a shrink effect that happens when the player shoots a monster with a shrink weapon.
 Instead of creating a complex shrinking animation, you can access the entity [TransformComponent](xref:Stride.Engine.TransformComponent) and simply scale the enemy down to the required size.

-The animation can animate a wide variety of components besides, including:
+The animation can animate a wide variety of components besides Skeleton bones, including:

 * [TransformComponent](xref:Stride.Engine.TransformComponent)
 * [LightComponent](xref:Stride.Engine.LightComponent)